varkappadev/dfmt/README.md

 - Non-finite floating point numbers (`+Inf`, `-Inf`, `NaN`) are kept as strings even in transformation cases that parse numbers in input.

+- CSF configured without a field delimiter and with the record delimiters corresponding to strings (NL or NUL) may behave like strings rather than as CSF input.
+"May" means this is undefined behaviour at this point.
+Different subcommands may have different behaviour and it may change over time.

 Also check the [Issues
 section](https://github.com/varkappadev/dfmt/issues) for reported bugs and limitations.